VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/3_Installations.md

 - `numpy pandas matplotlib seaborn` - install the python packages numpy, pandas, matplotlib, and seaborn
 - `STAR fastqc samtools bzip2 subread` - install the programs STAR, fastqc, samtools, bzip2, and subread

-Great!
-Hopefully these ran successfully for you.
-If not, please let me know via email: aklie@ucsd.edu

-Some packages we will want to use for downstream analysis are not available via conda.
-These are all packages written in Python and can be installed via the Python package manager [`pip`](https://pip.pypa.io/en/stable/).
+Some packages are not available via conda and instead can be installed via the Python package manager [`pip`](https://pip.pypa.io/en/stable/).

-Lucky for us, `pip` comes default when a new Python environment is created.
+Lucky for us, `pip` comes default when a new Python environment is created in conda and conda and pip are very compatible.
 To install the packages we want, all we have to do is:
 ```bash
 pip install decoupler pydeseq2 scanpy sanbomics gseapy PyWGCNA
 ```

+Great!
+Hopefully these ran successfully for you.
+We will talk more about the packages and what they are used for in the actual bootcamp.

 There is one last thing we need to do.
 Jupyter notebooks have no way of knowing where these programs are unless we tell it.
 First, we need to install something called ipykernel:
 ```bash